SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/How-to-report-bugs.md

 2. Open your server's console and check if you can see any stacktraces.

 (Stacktraces are those things that look really scary and you cannot wrap your mind around how to read them) See if the phrase "slimefun" comes up in it.
 Attach it to your bug report then.
-Attach it to your bug report then.

 **It is very important to always post the FULL stacktrace, snip off one single word and it all becomes useless, so please make sure to include everything you see.**